tuxdna/tuxdna.github.io/pages/machine-learning.md

     for every other user w
-      compute a similarity s between u and w retain the top users, ranked by similarity, as a neighborhood n
+      compute a similarity s between u and w retain the top users, ranked by similarity, as a neighbourhood n

-    for every item i that some user n has a perference for, but tha u has no preference for yet for every other user v in n that has a preference for i compute a similarity s between u and v incorporate v's preference for i, weighted by s, into a running average
+    for item i in neighbourhood except the ones rated by u for user v in neighbourhood who has a preference for i compute a similarity s between u and v incorporate v's preference for i, weighted by s, into a running average